Fr0sT-Brutal/awesome-pascal/README.md

 ## Other non-visual

-* [TRegExpr](https://github.com/ashumkin/RegExpr).
-Easy to use and powerful tool for sophisticated search and substitutioning and for template-based text input check.
+* [TRegExpr](https://github.com/ashumkin/RegExpr). `[Delphi]` Easy to use and powerful tool for sophisticated search and substitutioning and for template-based text input check.
 // *Abandoned since 2004 but unlike stock RAD Studio implementation doesn't use PCRE obj files that add dependency on msvcrt.dll*

 * [FLRE](https://github.com/BeRo1985/flre). `[Delphi]` `[FPC]` FLRE ( F ast L ight R egular E xpressions) is a fast, safe and efficient regular expression library, which is implemented in Object Pascal (Delphi and Free Pascal) but which is even usable from other languages like C/C++ and so on.

-* [OnGuard](http://sourceforge.net/projects/tponguard) ([Alternate](https://github.com/TurboPack/OnGuard-VCL) and maintained version for recent compiler version only).
-Library to create demo versions of your Borland Delphi & C++Builder applications.
+* [OnGuard](http://sourceforge.net/projects/tponguard) ([Alternate](https://github.com/TurboPack/OnGuard-VCL) and maintained version for recent compiler version only). `[Delphi]` Library to create demo versions of your Borland Delphi & C++Builder applications.
 Create demo versions that are time-limited, feature-limited, limited to a certain number of uses, or limited to a certain # of concurrent network users.
 // *Second link points to an adapted version for newest compiler versions.*

-* [StringSimilarity](https://github.com/chaosben/theunknownones).
-Package designed for some fuzzy and phonetic string comparison algorithms.
+* [StringSimilarity](https://github.com/chaosben/theunknownones). `[Delphi]` Package designed for some fuzzy and phonetic string comparison algorithms.
 So far implemented are the following algorithms: DamerauLevenshtein, Koelner Phonetik, SoundEx, Metaphone, DoubleMetaphone, NGram, Dice, JaroWinkler, NeedlemanWunch, SmithWatermanGotoh, MongeElkan.

-* [PubSub Chimera](https://code.google.com/p/pubsubchimera).
-Open Source (MIT License) library for Delphi which provides a fast and cross platform PubSub and Message Queue implementation under a license that doesn't suck.
+* [PubSub Chimera](https://code.google.com/p/pubsubchimera). `[Delphi]` Open Source (MIT License) library for Delphi which provides a fast and cross platform PubSub and Message Queue implementation under a license that doesn't suck.

-* [DuckDuckDelphi](https://code.google.com/p/duckduckdelphi).
-Adds simple duck typing to Delphi Objects and provides an RTTI helper class to simplify many common RTTI tasks.
+* [DuckDuckDelphi](https://code.google.com/p/duckduckdelphi). `[Delphi]` Adds simple duck typing to Delphi Objects and provides an RTTI helper class to simplify many common RTTI tasks.

-* [byterage](https://github.com/quartexNOR/byterage).
-Object pascal class library designed to remove some of the limitations of streams.
+* [byterage](https://github.com/quartexNOR/byterage). `[Delphi]` Object pascal class library designed to remove some of the limitations of streams.
 The framework is very simple to use, with only one common ancestor class (TBRBuffer) which defines a set of storage agnostic mechanisms for allocating, scaling, inserting, deleting and otherwise manipulating a segment of raw binary data.

-* [stateless](https://github.com/SirRufo/stateless).
-Simple library for creating state machines in Delphi code.
+* [stateless](https://github.com/SirRufo/stateless). `[Delphi]` Simple library for creating state machines in Delphi code.

-* [GenericTree](https://github.com/davidberneda/GenericTree).
-Delphi implementation of a generic Tree structure.
+* [GenericTree](https://github.com/davidberneda/GenericTree). `[Delphi]` Delphi implementation of a generic Tree structure.

-* [Delphi Event Bus](https://github.com/spinettaro/delphi-event-bus) (for short DEB).
-Event Bus framework for Delphi.
+* [Delphi Event Bus](https://github.com/spinettaro/delphi-event-bus) (for short DEB). `[Delphi]` Event Bus framework for Delphi.

-* [DelphiEventBus](https://github.com/BitecSPB/DelphiEventBus).
-Yet another Event Bus framework for Delphi, with annotations and rich event filtering.
+* [DelphiEventBus](https://github.com/BitecSPB/DelphiEventBus). `[Delphi]` Yet another Event Bus framework for Delphi, with annotations and rich event filtering.

-* [DHibernate](https://github.com/thecocce/delphi-hibernate).
-Object Persistent Framework based on Hibernate and NHibernate for Delphi.
+* [DHibernate](https://github.com/thecocce/delphi-hibernate). `[Delphi]` Object Persistent Framework based on Hibernate and NHibernate for Delphi.
 // *Abandoned since 2012*

-* [UniConv](https://github.com/d-mozulyov/UniConv).
-Universal text conversion library is a universal quick and compact library intended for conversion, comparison and change of the register of text in concordance with the latest standards of the Unicode Consortium.
+* [UniConv](https://github.com/d-mozulyov/UniConv). `[Delphi]` `[FPC]` Universal text conversion library is a universal quick and compact library intended for conversion, comparison and change of the register of text in concordance with the latest standards of the Unicode Consortium.
 The librarys function greatly resembles ICU, libiconv and Windows.kernel which are de facto standard for popular operating systems.

-* [CachedBuffers](https://github.com/d-mozulyov/CachedBuffers).
-The library is irreplaceable for the tasks of sequential data reading or writing, especially if the requirements for the performance are increased and there are much data.
+* [CachedBuffers](https://github.com/d-mozulyov/CachedBuffers). `[Delphi]` `[FPC]` The library is irreplaceable for the tasks of sequential data reading or writing, especially if the requirements for the performance are increased and there are much data.

-* [CachedTexts](https://github.com/d-mozulyov/CachedTexts).
-Powerful and compact cross-platform library aimed at parsing and generating of text data with the maximum possible performance.
+* [CachedTexts](https://github.com/d-mozulyov/CachedTexts). `[Delphi]` `[FPC]` Powerful and compact cross-platform library aimed at parsing and generating of text data with the maximum possible performance.
 Depends on the two other libraries: CachedBuffers and UniConv.

 * [ZEXMLSS](https://github.com/Avemey/zexmlss). `[Delphi]` `[FPC]` Lazarus/Delphi component for read/write ods, excel xml, xlsx.

-* [PasMP](https://github.com/BeRo1985/pasmp).
-Parallel-processing/multi-processing library for Object Pascal.
+* [PasMP](https://github.com/BeRo1985/pasmp). `[Delphi]` `[FPC]` Parallel-processing/multi-processing library for Object Pascal.

-* [TCommandLineReader](https://github.com/benibela/rcmdline).
-This unit provides an advanced, platform-independent command line parser for Lazarus and Delphi.
+* [TCommandLineReader](https://github.com/benibela/rcmdline). `[Delphi]` `[FPC]` This unit provides an advanced, platform-independent command line parser for Lazarus and Delphi.
 It checks for allowed options, automatically prints a help with a list of all of them, and - contrary to the parser in the rtl - behaves the same on Windows and Linux.

 * [ICU4PAS](http://www.crossgl.com/icu4pas/index.html). `[Delphi]` `[FPC]` Object Pascal, cross platform, Direct Class Wrapper over the mature and widely used set of C/C++ ICU libraries providing Unicode support, software internationalization (i18n) and globalization (g11n), giving applications the same results on all platforms.
 You can use it on Windows with Delphi and FreePascal and on Linux with Kylix and FreePascal.
 // *Hadn't been updated since 2007 but ICU interface probably remains the same...*

-* [CommandLineParser](https://github.com/VSoftTechnologies/VSoft.CommandLineParser).
-Simple Command Line Options Parser - spawned from the DUnitX Project.
+* [CommandLineParser](https://github.com/VSoftTechnologies/VSoft.CommandLineParser). `[Delphi]` Simple Command Line Options Parser - spawned from the DUnitX Project.

-* [GpCommandLineParser](https://github.com/gabr42/GpDelphiUnits/blob/master/src/GpCommandLineParser.pas).
-Attribute based command line parser.
+* [GpCommandLineParser](https://github.com/gabr42/GpDelphiUnits/blob/master/src/GpCommandLineParser.pas). `[Delphi]` Attribute based command line parser.

-* [GpDelphiUnits](https://github.com/gabr42/GpDelphiUnits).
-Collection of useful Delphi units.
+* [GpDelphiUnits](https://github.com/gabr42/GpDelphiUnits). `[Delphi]` Collection of useful Delphi units.
 Various TList descendants, TList-compatible, and TList-similar classes.
 Dynamically allocated, O(1) enqueue and dequeue, threadsafe, microlocking queue.
 Interface to 64-bit file functions with some added functionality.
 String hash, table and dictionary.
 Collection of Win32/Win64 wrappers and helper functions.
 Time Zone Routines.
 Embedded file system.

 * [BaseNcodingPascal](https://github.com/Xor-el/BaseNcodingPascal). `[Delphi]` `[FPC]` Library for encoding of binary data into strings using base32, base85, base128 and other algorithms for FPC and Delphi.

-* [ByteSizeLibPascal](https://github.com/Xor-el/ByteSizeLibPascal).
-TByteSize is a utility "record" that makes byte size representation in code easier by removing ambiguity of the value being represented.
+* [ByteSizeLibPascal](https://github.com/Xor-el/ByteSizeLibPascal). `[Delphi]` `[FPC]` TByteSize is a utility "record" that makes byte size representation in code easier by removing ambiguity of the value being represented.

-* [EmailValidationPascal](https://github.com/Xor-el/EmailValidationPascal).
-Simple Class for Validating Email Address Syntax in Pascal/Delphi.
+* [EmailValidationPascal](https://github.com/Xor-el/EmailValidationPascal). `[Delphi]` `[FPC]` Simple Class for Validating Email Address Syntax in Pascal/Delphi.

-* [PRNG](http://www.wolfgang-ehrhardt.de/misc_en.html#prng).
-Seven fast pseudo random number generators with period lengths much greater than Pascal's random function.
+* [PRNG](http://www.wolfgang-ehrhardt.de/misc_en.html#prng). `[Delphi]` Seven fast pseudo random number generators with period lengths much greater than Pascal's random function.
 All are implemented with context records, therefore several independent generators can be used simultaneously, they are not cryptographically secure.
 In addition there are three cryptographic generators.

-* [CSV File and String Reader](https://www.codeproject.com/Tips/783493/Delphi-CSV-File-and-String-Reader-Classes).
-TnvvCSVFileReader and TnvvCSVStringReader are light weighted and fast classes that resemble unidirectional data set.
+* [CSV File and String Reader](https://www.codeproject.com/Tips/783493/Delphi-CSV-File-and-String-Reader-Classes). `[Delphi]` TnvvCSVFileReader and TnvvCSVStringReader are light weighted and fast classes that resemble unidirectional data set.

-* [HTMLBuilder](https://github.com/guitorres/htmlbuilder).
-Build simplified html with pascal code.
+* [HTMLBuilder](https://github.com/guitorres/htmlbuilder). `[Delphi]` Build simplified html with pascal code.

-* [Marvin.IA](https://github.com/marvinbraga/Marvin.IA).
-Machine learning collection of object-oriented Pascal primitives (only interfaces and classes).
+* [Marvin.IA](https://github.com/marvinbraga/Marvin.IA). `[Delphi]` Machine learning collection of object-oriented Pascal primitives (only interfaces and classes).

+* [FreePascal Generics.Collections](https://github.com/maciej-izak/generics.collections). `[FPC]` FreePascal Generics.Collections library (TList, TDictionary, THashMap and more...)

 ## OS ##